iku-iku-iku/dteegen/README.md

 ```

-5. Do some preparation for run OpenHarmony.
+5. Do some preparation for running OpenHarmony.
 TIPS: you can copy paste the following commands to run altogether.

 ```shell
 # copy opensbi to OH_HOME
 cp $PENGLAI_HOME/opensbi-1.2/build-oe/qemu-virt/platform/generic/firmware/fw_jump.bin $OH_HOME